jimdigriz/bratwurst/README.md

     git clone https://github.com/jimdigriz/bratwurst.git
     cd bratwurst

+To get some help to kick start you off on the build:

+    make help

 ## Debian 'wheezy' 7

 You will need to be plumbed into [Debian Backports](http://backports.debian.org/), which if you have not done already is just a case of running: